StephenKennyGains/TopTierTrivia/README.md

 - The first step was implementing the start quiz function to have the start button remove from the screen and populate the first questions and answers from the questions array.
 - The first issue encountered was that although I had written the moveToNextFunction as it currently stands (although I had previously written in bracket notation), I had not put in the html elements which allowed the function to actually populate on screen.
 I reviewed through this several times before realising that it could possibly be correct but had nothing allowing it be displayed.
 This is when the elements listed int he HTML section above were added which resolved the issue.
 - The second issue was in changing the color of the buttons on selection.
 Originally I had tried using the technique of having a css class called 'hide' which changed the color of the answer divs but had display-none by default and was then removed in the JS.
 I got this idea from the first Youtube video linked in the credits below.
 I found that this seemed to be a more complex way of achieving the same outcome and instead reviewed back through the course content to the section of changing style elements directly in Javascript and found this easier to both understand and implement.
 Only when seeing the highlight issue mentioned in the CSS section above did I realise that the CSS method of changing the colors may help in allowing the highlighting of the answer buttons but I beleive I will achieve this through editing the JS function.
--The third issue I ran into was that although you could very briefly see the color change to the buttons, the next question would populate immediately after.
+- The third issue I ran into was that although you could very briefly see the color change to the buttons, the next question would populate immediately after.
 To get around this I needed to add the setTimeout delay.
 Again I reviewed through the course material for this to find more inforamtion.
 Although I knew what I wanted to do with this I still made a mistake with this because I named the function (delay), forgetting that setTimeout was necessary for the function to work and not a changeable name.
 - The restart function was also missing and only when I completed through each question did I see the issue.
 I used information I had gotten from the website linked in the credits below to implement this function.
 The functions to do this that I had seen in other projects and videos, seemed more complicated and relied on a lot of additional code.
 This method of essentially just refreshing the page was the most basic way I could think of to get my desired outcome without adding unneccessay complication.
 - Another issue which was not related to my code was that my editor was not showing the different colors normally associated (such as a funcction or variable turning blue or pink for example, they would just remain as white text) so on a few cases I had to copy my code from github to VS code which I had already installed on my desktop to have isues highlighted easier.
 - Lastly, I had used bracket notation in a lot of the code which I later updated to dot notation after putting the code through JShint.